AAS in Veterinary Technology: Degree Overview

 Veterinary technicians and technologists must typically be licensed, certified or registered within the state where they want to practice.
 The American Association of Veterinary State Boards administers the Veterinary Technician National Examination.
 Associate's degree holders can sit for state certification tests.

-Related to Associate of Applied Science (AAS): Veterinary Technology Degree Overview
+Related to AAS in Veterinary Technology: Degree Overview

 - Recently Updated